The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Methods

 \subsubsection{Initial profile}

 We consider a gas surface density which initially has a power-law profile with a cutoff at some outer radius:

 where $\Sigma_{\rm gas,0}$ is chosen so that the total mass of gas is 1\% of the stellar mass.
-Motivated by observations, we adopt a $\gamma$ index of 1 here and $r_{\rm cut}$ to be 25 au.
+Motivated by observations, we adopt a $\gamma$ index of 1 here and $r_{\rm cut}$ to be 25 au, although our results depend only slightly on this parameter.
 Here, we note that variations in these parameters do not affect the evolution of planetesimals significantly as the shape of the profile reaches a steady state irrespective of the initial value of $\gamma$ (see Appendix \ref{app:evolution}).
 Additionally, the planetesimals/planet's orbital precession depends more on the total mass of the outer disk and not so much on its outer edge (see Appendix \ref{app:resonance}).